What is it: Pokémon

 • Director: Kunihiko Yuyama

-• Screenplay: Takeshi Shudo (in the first seasons)
+• Screenplay: Takeshi Shudo (for the first seasons)

 • Soundtrack: Junichi Masuda